kanakjoseph/java-design-patterns/README.md

 **Applicability:** Use Decorator
 * to add responsibilities to individual objects dynamically and transparently, that is, without affecting other objects
 * for responsibilities that can be withdrawn
 * when extension by subclassing is impractical.
-Sometimes a large number of independent extensions are possible and would produce an explosion of sublasses to support every combination.
+Sometimes a large number of independent extensions are possible and would produce an explosion of subclasses to support every combination.
 Or a class definition may be hidden or otherwise unavailable for subclassing

 ## <a name="facade">Facade</a> [&#8593;](#list-of-design-patterns)
 **Intent:** Provide a unified interface to a set of interfaces in a subsystem.
 Facade defines a higher-level interface that makes the subsystem easier to use.